James C. Toy: Early and family life

-On January 3, 1864, James Toy volunteered to lead colored troops then being organized at Fort Monroe in Virginia, and received a commission as 1st lieutenant of the 2nd Regiment Cavalry, U.S. Colored Troops, first helping to lead company H and later rising to the rank of captain and leading Company D. The unit participated in the Siege of Petersburg and related actions until February 1865, and then was sent to Norfolk and assigned duties on Virginia's Eastern Shore before being dispatched to Texas in June 1865, although Toy would be mustered out in Maryland in February 1866.
+On January 3, 1864, Toy volunteered to lead colored troops then being organized at Fort Monroe in Virginia, and received a commission as 1st lieutenant of the 2nd United States Colored Cavalry Regiment, first helping to lead company H and later rising to the rank of captain and leading Company D. The unit participated in the Siege of Petersburg and related actions until February 1865, and then was sent to Norfolk and assigned duties on Virginia's Eastern Shore before being dispatched to Texas in June 1865, and being discharged on June 15, 1865, in Brazos, Texas.
+Toy would be mustered out in Maryland in February 1866.

 Toy returned to Virginia's Eastern Shore to farm.
 In Virginia's first postwar election, Captain Toy and Edward K. Snead were elected as Republicans to represent Northampton and neighboring Accomac County at the Virginia Constitutional Convention of 1868.
 After that Constitution was adopted, Northampton voters elected Toy to the Virginia House of Delegates in 1869 and re-elected him to the part-time position the following year.
 In 1871, in a close election, former slave and Union veteran Peter J. Carter won the seat, and would remain a major force in the Republican party on the Eastern shore for more than the next decade.

 Toy continued to farm in Northampton County in 1880, but moved to Petersburg and in April 1881 applied for a veterans pension because of a disability.
 By 1894, Toy and his wife had moved to Washington, D.C., where Toy had a job as a messenger, and by 1897 worked at the Government Printing Office as a result of a nomination from Virginia's first Congressional District (which includes Northampton County which Toy once represented in the state legislature).

-Death and legacy
+Personal life

-James C. Toy resigned his government job for health reasons in January 1914, and died in Washington, D.C. the following month, survived by his second wife, a daughter and a son.
-He is buried at Arlington National Cemetery, although his gravestone incorrectly lists him as a former Maryland legislator.
+Toy left his printing job in 1914.
+He died at his family's home on B Street in Washington, D.C., on June 19, 1914.
+He was buried in Arlington National Cemetery.